EvoGPT: Leveraging LLM-Driven Seed Diversity to Improve Search-Based Test Suite Generation: Background and Problem Definition

-\paragraph{Traditional test generation methods.} Several techniques have been proposed to automatically generate test suites. \emph{Random test generation} methods such as Randoop~\cite{pacheco2007randoop} sample inputs and assertions without guided heuristics.
-While computationally inexpensive, they frequently produce shallow, brittle, or irrelevant tests that lack meaningful and relevant assertions, or practical utility.
-Search-Based Software Testing methods, such as EvoSuite~\cite{fraser2012evosuite} applies evolutionary algorithms to optimize the aforementioned test quality metrics over multiple generations.
-It begins by generating an initial population of random test suites, which are then iteratively refined using three core operators: \emph{selection}, which favors test suites with higher fitness for reproduction; \emph{crossover}, which combines parts of two parent test suites to create new ones; and \emph{mutation}, which introduces small random changes to individual tests.
-This evolutionary process gradually improves coverage and fault detection ability over time.
-Applying evolutionary algorithms often requires implementing domain-specific fitness functions and cross-over and mutation operators.
-EvoSuite offers such an implementations for test generation.
-While EvoSuite and similar approaches can achieve high structural coverage, they struggle with assertion quality and test readability.
+Many techniques have been proposed to automatically generate test suites. \emph{Random test generation} methods such as Randoop~\cite{pacheco2007randoop} sample inputs and assertions possibly applying heuristics for guidance.
+Assertions are inferred from observed runtime behavior, for example by recording returned values, object states, or thrown exceptions, and then checking for consistency in subsequent executions.
+These methods are computationally inexpensive, but often produce shallow tests with limited coverage and weak or missing assertions.

+Search-Based Software Testing (SBST) methods, such as EvoSuite~\cite{fraser2012evosuite} apply evolutionary algorithms to optimize test quality metrics such as coverage and mutation score over multiple generations.
+These SBST methods begin by generating an initial population of random test suites, which are then iteratively refined using three core operators: \emph{selection}, which favors test suites with higher fitness for reproduction; \emph{crossover}, which combines parts of two parent test suites to create new ones; and \emph{mutation}, which introduces small random changes to individual tests such as modifying numeric or string literals within the test, removing assertions, etc. This evolutionary process gradually improves coverage and fault detection ability over time.
+Notably, applying evolutionary algorithms often requires implementing domain-specific fitness functions, cross-over and mutation operators.
+While EvoSuite and similar approaches can achieve high structural coverage, they struggle with assertion quality and test readability \cite{biagiola2025improving}.

+Other methods for test generation require either additional knowledge of the software being tested or the ability to execute and instrument the tests to trace their execution.
+For example, metamorphic test generation assume as input a set of properties that relate the values of the tested units' inputs and outputs.
+These properties, known as metamorphic relations, guide the generation of follow-up tests whose expected behavior can be inferred from previous executions~\cite{chen2018metamorphic}.
+Test generation methods based on dynamic symbolic execution~\cite{chen2013state} execute a program while simultaneously tracking symbolic expressions over input variables, capturing the path conditions encountered during execution.
+These path constraints are then solved using constraint solvers (e.g., SMT solvers) to generate new inputs that drive execution toward previously unexplored branches.